 18.3 Securities—Misrepresentations or Omissions—Materiality

 The plaintiff [name] must prove by a preponderance of the evidence that the defendant [name]’s misrepresentation or omission was material.
-A factual representation concerning a security is material if there is a substantial likelihood that a reasonable investor would consider the fact important in deciding whether to buy or sell that security.
+A factual representation concerning a security is material if there is a substantial likelihood a reasonable investor would consider the fact important in deciding whether to buy or sell that security.
 An omission concerning a security is material if a reasonable investor would have regarded what was not disclosed to [him] [her] [other pronoun] as having significantly altered the total mix of information [he] [she] [other pronoun] took into account in deciding whether to buy or sell the security.

 You must decide whether something was material based on the circumstances as they existed at the time of the statement or omission.